SooryaCodes/myfolio-heroui/README.md

 - 💼 **Experience Timeline** - Display your professional journey
 - 🛠️ **Skills Section** - Showcase your technical expertise
 - 📝 **Blog Integration** - Share your knowledge with the world
+- 🤖 **AI Chat Assistant** - Interactive chatbot for visitors to learn about you
 - 📬 **Contact Form** - Let potential clients reach out to you
 - 🧠 **SEO Optimized** - Get found on search engines